nchahare/thesis/brainstrom.md

 ## Results

-1. Developed a novel device to create 3D pressure controlled epithelia.
+1. Building three-dimensional epithelia with controlled lumen pressure.
   * 1.1.
 Introduction to organ on chips and motivation for the device.
   * 1.2.
 Summary of failed and attempted methods to construct the devices.
   * 1.3.
 Protein patterning to create 3D epithelia.
   * 1.4.
 Pressure control for the device and method adopted.
   * 1.5.
 Optimization of the imaging large epithelial structures.

-2. Actin cortex drives epithelial tissue stretching.
+2. Characterization of epithelial mechanics.
   * 2.1.
 Constitutive relation of the domes is dependent on the geometry.
   * 2.2.
 Computational framework developed in close collaboration by Adam Ouzeri
   * 2.3.
 Rheological studies show the viscoelastic nature of actin cortex in the epithelia.